Saturday, October 02, 2010

 1544: "God has formed the soul and body of the Virgin Mary full of the Holy Spirit, so that she is without all sins."

-For instance, this web page states: "In 1544 (just two years before his death), he wrote: "God has formed the soul and body of the Virgin Mary full of the Holy Spirit, so that she is without all sins."
+For instance, this web page states: "In 1544 (just two years before his death), he wrote: 'God has formed the soul and body of the Virgin Mary full of the Holy Spirit, so that she is without all sins.'"
 This same information (and date of 1544) made it into this book in two different places.
-Wiki uses it, as does this discussion board post.
+Wiki also uses it.
+We'll see this quote does not prove Luther believed in Mary's Immaculate Conception, either in 1544, or in this quote.

 Documentation